 An employee who is called back to work as outlined above but is not called back to a work place shall receive a minimum of two (2) hours pay at his/her regular overtime rate.
 For the purpose of this Section, a "work place" is defined as any place other than the employee's home to which he/she is required to report to fulfill the assignment.
+Where an employee fulfills his/her call back assignment though the use of an electronic communication device such as a telephone or “networked” computer, or mobile device the employee shall receive a minimum of one hour (1) for assignments received before 11:00 p.m. and two (2) hours for assignments received on or after 11:00 p.m., provided that no employee shall receive additional pay for a second or subsequent assignment received within the original call back period unless fulfillment of any assignment extends beyond the original call back period in which case the employee will be paid for the actual time worked.
+For the purpose of this Section, a "work place" is defined as any place other than the employee's home to which he/she is required to report to fulfill the assignment.
+The Employer may require the employee to maintain and provide a complete and accurate written account of the work performed during a call back assignment.

 For an employee who is called back pursuant to paragraphs 1 and 2 of this Section, the four (4) hour minimum shall be counted for the purpose of calculating overtime compensation pursuant to Section 2 of this Article when said employee is called back to the workplace.
 The two (2) hour minimum shall be counted for the purpose of calculating overtime compensation when the employee is called back to work but not called back to the workplace.